promi4s/ocelescope/docs/evaluation/plugin.md

     ├─ util.py
     ```

 2. **Using the built-in Ocelescope build command** (recommended):

     Run the build command in the root of your project.

-    Make sure to execute it within the same Python environment where you installed your dependencies
+    Make sure to execute it within the same Python environment where you installed your dependencies.

     ```sh linenums="0"
     ocelescope build